Ismail Ogama

 Ismail Ali Ogama (born 1 April 1985) is a Ugandan social scientist, certified Project Management Professional and politician.
-He is the elected Member of Parliament for Lower Madi County, Arua District, and a representative for National Resistance Movement, the ruling political party in Uganda.
+He served as the elected Member of Parliament for Lower Madi County constituency in Arua District, in 2021elections and a representative for National Resistance Movement, the ruling political party in Uganda.
+He was also appointed as a presidential adviser.
 He is a member of the NRM Parliamentary Caucus and serves on the Committee on Public Service and Local Government in the 10th Parliament of Uganda.
 He lost to Afidra Olema Ronald in the 2021-2026 Parliamentary Elections.